-The permitting agency can renew permits that are due to expire.
+Permits that are due to expire can be renewed.
 Permit holders that are seeking a permit renewal must follow the same procedures as a facility seeking a new permit.
 Permits about to expire are administratively continued beyond the expiration date if the applicant submits a timely permit renewal application.

 - Permit Appeals